-#1.
-Enhance a Holistic Career
+1. Enhance a Holistic Health Career

-#2.
-Boost Safety in Handmade Craft Applications
+2. Boost Safety in Handmade Products

-#3.
-Set Yourself a New Career
+3. Start a New Aromatherapy Career

-#4.
-Reduce Essential Oil Accidents
+4. Reduce Essential Oil Accidents

-#5.
-Ability to be a NAHA or AIA Member
+5. Ability to be a NAHA or AIA Member

--Both agencies have great membership benefits that are only attained if you’re certified.
+Both agencies have great membership benefits that are only attained if you’re certified.
 From less expensive and proper insurance to help cover you while you’re practicing, to free webinars and podcasts to continue your learning, to being able to use their seals in your marketing.
 Being a recognized member of these agencies can raise you up and help distinguish you from other, less educated essential oil users.

-#6.
-Write, Sell Products, Lecture, or Teach
+6. Write, Sell Aromatherapy Products, Lecture, or Teach

-#7.
-Enhance Your Health
+7. Enhance Your Health

-Steps to Getting Certified
+Steps to Getting Aromatherapy Certified

 So, now that you’ve decided to get certified, what now?

-1) Choose your path
+Step 1.
+Choose your path

--Do you want to learn the level 1 aromatherapy, a 50 hour course that is designed for personal use and not for a professional setting?
+Level 1: Do you want to learn the Level 1 aromatherapy, a 50-hour course that is designed for personal use and not for a professional setting?
 This is best if you just want to expand your own learning to make sure your handmade items and your blendings are safe and you understand fully about the usage requirements of the oils.

-3) Take your training slow and methodical
+Step 3.
+Take your Training Program slow and methodical

--Case studies are intake forms where you receive information from family and friends as if they were clients and you do a full workup as if you were in a clinic.
+Case studies are intake forms where you receive information from family and friends as if they were clients and you do a full workup as if you were in a clinic.
 You’ll give your thoughts, your treatment plan, and then provide followup.

 Once you pass your final you’ll get your certificate where you can hang it at your practice and submit it to NAHA and/or AIA for your own membership.
 NAHA membership can be a worthwhile thing for those looking to increase their clout in the essential oil community.